channable/icepeak/README.md

 ## Building the Haskell client library

-Cd into `/client-haskell`.
-Build with `stack build`.
+Build with `cabal build -j icepeak-client`.
-Run the tests with `stack test`.
+Run the tests with `cabal test -j icepeak-client`.

-Run `stack haddock --no-haddock-deps` to generate the Haskell API documentation.
+Run `cabal haddock` to generate the Haskell API documentation.

 ## Usage: